CrestNiraj12/Final-Website/README.md

 Hi I am Niraj Shrestha.
-I made this website from scratch as a final assignment for my 2nd year in bachelors degree.
 I have used other's content for ideas and for dummy content.
-I basically used HTML, CSS, Javascript with JQuery plugin.
+I basically used HTML, CSS with css variables, Javascript with JQuery plugin.

 Instagram: https://www.instagram.com/crestniraz/ \
 Facebook: https://www.facebook.com/crestniraz/ \